greenthegarden/greenthegarden.github.io/_posts/2016-10-16-openhab-installation.md

 ## Samba

-Install Samba to enable editing of configurations via an external computer
+Install Samba to enable editing of configurations via an external computer.

 ### Installation